User-Submitted Events for WordPress

 Once Community Events is activated, it automatically creates a new page on your site with the submission form.
 This page is like any other WordPress page, so you can edit it from the Pages section of the WordPress dashboard.

 If you’d like the form somewhere else, Community Events provides a shortcode to embed the form on any WordPress page, post, or custom post type.

 They can, as long as they’re logged in when submitting events.
 Community Events provides a page where registered users can view and edit all of their submitted events in one place.

 Yes!
-Events Calendar Pro comes with premium features to create recurring events and custom event fields, which are both added to the Community Events submission form.
+Events Calendar Pro comes with premium features to create recurring events and series, which are both added to the Community Events submission form.
 Without Pro, users will be limited to submitting single events with the standard event fields.